motozero/build-a-beautiful-easily-extensible-website-in-about-5-mins/README.md

 ```
 chmod 777 -R /var/www/html
 ```

 ### 6. Access the server via SFTP using Filezilla

 A. Download a beautiful static site template for free from https://html5up.net

 B. SFTP in via Filezilla and upload the template

-### 7. Navigate to your hostname via HTTPS and see the completed site ready to use as an origin for an Akamai CDN config.
+### 7. Navigate to your hostname via HTTPS and see the completed site ready to use as an origin for a CDN config.

 ### 8. Set Up Security Response Headers